Mary Jo White to lead NFL’s probe of Dolphins tanking allegations

 “With regards to the allegations being made by Brian Flores, I am a man of honor and integrity and cannot let them stand without responding,” Ross said in a statement last month.
 “I take great personal exception to these malicious attacks, and the truth must be known.
 His allegations are false, malicious and defamatory.
 We understand there are media reports stating that the NFL intends to investigate his claims, and we will cooperate fully.
 I welcome that investigation and I am eager to defend my personal integrity, and the integrity and values of the entire Miami Dolphins organization, from these baseless, unfair and disparaging claims.”

-The Dolphins potentially could face severe disciplinary measures by the NFL if Flores’s allegations are substantiated by White’s investigation.
+The Dolphins could face severe disciplinary measures if Flores’s allegations are substantiated by White’s investigation.

 “I found all of the allegations — whether they were based on racism or discrimination or the integrity of our game — all of those, to me, were very disturbing,” Commissioner Roger Goodell said during Super Bowl week.
 “They are very serious matters to us, on all levels.
 We need to make sure we get to the bottom of all of it.
-Integrity of the game is obviously an important element….
-We are going to look into that.
-We are going to make sure if there were violations that they won’t be tolerated.… When we know what those facts are and the impact it has on our game, we’ll deal with it very seriously.”
+Integrity of the game is obviously an important element. … We are going to look into that.
+We are going to make sure if there were violations that they won’t be tolerated. … When we know what those facts are and the impact it has on our game, we’ll deal with it very seriously.”

 White also is conducting the NFL’s investigation of the latest sexual harassment allegations against the Washington Commanders and their owner, Daniel Snyder.
 That investigation is focused on allegations made during a congressional roundtable Feb.
 3. Tiffani Johnston, a former cheerleader and marketing manager for the team, told members of Congress that Snyder harassed her at a team dinner, putting his hand on her thigh and pressing her toward his limo.
 Snyder denied the accusations, calling the allegations made directly against him “outright lies.”

+Goodell said Tuesday at the league’s annual meetings that there was “no timetable” for the completion of White’s investigation of the Dolphins.